 How do I get a lottery number?
 How is it determined?

-Lottery numbers are randomly generated by an Excel spreadsheet to help determine the order residents can choose rooms.
-A number for each residential student is generated in the range below, and the only possible deduction is for filling out our annual survey which is distributed each fall.
+Lottery numbers are either randomly generated by an Excel spreadsheet or drawn by each student to help determine the order residents can choose rooms.
+A number for each residential student is generated in the range below, and the only possible deduction is for filling out our annual survey which is distributed each fall and the NSSE (for first-years and seniors) this spring.
 GPA does not affect room lottery numbers – this is a common misconception.

 3000-3500 for rising sophomores